 Email based funds transfer frauds

-This page relates to email based funds transfer frauds that you may see described as "business email compromise", "CEO fraud", "CFO fraud" and more.
+This article relates to email based funds transfer frauds that you may see described as "business email compromise", "CEO fraud", "CFO fraud" and more.
 I wrote an article about it a while back titled "The Cybercrime Scheme That Attacks Email Accounts And Your Bank Accounts" which you can find on this website or at the HuffingtonPost.
-I also wrote about it in my book, Cybersecurity for the Home and Office.
+I also wrote about it in my book, Cybersecurity for the Home and Office, and second book, Cybercrime Investigations.

 This is a horrible cybercrime that has victimized many people and businesses.
 For individuals, it has stolen their life savings, and causes significant stress and feelings of hopelessness.
 For businesses, it can put them at risk of failure.

 This crime occurs when cybercriminals impersonate others, either by compromising ("hacking") their email accounts, or by establishing new, similar sounding emails accounts, or both.
 Then they trick recipients into wiring funds so that they wind up in the criminal's hands.
-This is one type of "social engineering" or con-artistry.
+This is an example of criminal "social engineering" or con-artistry.

 First, here are ways we can prevent this crime: